-The Government Rural England Prosperity Fund is a new England-wide £110million two-year capital fund from DEFRA complementary to the UK Shared Prosperity Fund run by the Department of Levelling Up Housing and Communities.
-It is a top up for eligible authorities, such as Wealden District Council, which have already submitted an investment plan for UKSPF, to address the extra needs of rural areas.
-This funding has given Wealden District Council to deliver a number of projects including:
+The Government’s Rural England Prosperity Fund (REPF) is an England-wide £110 million capital fund from Department for Environment, Food and Rural Affairs (DEFRA), designed to complement the UK Shared Prosperity Fund (USKPF) administered by the Department for Levelling Up, Housing and Communities.
+Initially delivered from 2023 to 2025, REPF provides a top-up for eligible authorities, such as Wealden District Council, that have already submitted an investment plan for UKSPF, helping to address the specific needs of rural areas.

 This second round of funding offers capital grants of up to £35,000, covering up to 50% of eligible project costs, to help rural SMEs grow, diversify, and innovate.